chaoticfree/documentation/DSX Documentation support.md

   * How do we handle bringing in pieces of an existing resource, such as one module on this topic but not everything?
   * Not all resources are the same.
 How do we display the resources in a way that puts up front the goal of the resource and its niche?
 Like LevelUp is for trainers.
 SIAB is for end users but best delivered by a trainer.
 First-aid kit is for self-help online, etc.

-### Implementation: Publishing positions
+### Implementation

-  * Working with DSX to develop “positions,” or suggestions – documentation in context
+1. Platform development and content import

+  * Theme and engine creation
   * Use versioning to keep everything up-to-date (partnering with authors)
   * Introducing “new” resources and filling in gaps identified in the research phase like border crossing recommendations, yubikeys, use of Chromebooks, etc
   * How to "mash up" existing resources but tweaking or localizing them.

+2. Long term strategy and sustainability

+  * Working with DSX to develop “positions,” or suggestions – documentation in context
   * What's the workflow when you've used 75% of a resource.
 Do you now maintain two copies of what is essentially the same document from now on?

 ## Activities (framed as a timeline)